Ineos: Petroineos

 Petroineos is a refining and trading joint venture between Ineos and PetroChina formed in 2011.
 It is Europe's leading independent crude oil refiner, with a turnover of $15 billion.
 It has two refineries, one in Lavéra (part of Martigues), France, and one in Grangemouth, Scotland.
 The value of the Grangemouth chemicals plant, which Ineos had once valued at 400 million pounds was written down to nothing by them in October 2013 during conflict with the union.
 Later that month it was reported that PetroChina was unhappy with the return on the billion dollars cash they had paid for a 50% stake in the Grangemouth and Lavera refineries.
 According to a Hong Kong business analyst: "The European refineries are pretty much loss making.
 In future there won't be any similar investments".

 In May 2020 Petroineos sought a £500 million bailout from the UK government for its Grangemouth refinery, due to declining oil sales.
 But environmental groups wrote to the Scottish first minister and the UK's prime minister, urging them to reject the appeal.
 The request came a year after Sir Jim Ratcliffe, who is said to be the UK's third-wealthiest person, relocated to Monaco, apparently for tax reasons.

+In November 2023, Petroineos revealed plans to begin the work necessary to convert its operations at Scotland's only oil refinery, Grangemouth, into a business that imports finished fuel products, by 2025.
+No formal decision on the date of the transition to refinery to import terminal has been taken by the company, but it is reported that the announcement was attributed to the challenges faced due to global market pressures and the shift in demand for the types of fuels produced at Grangemouth.

 Other ventures

-PQ Corporation is a joint venture between Ineos (31%), CCMP (58%), and PQ management (11%).
-PQ is a global producer of inorganic chemicals, catalysts and engineered glass products.
+As of 2014, PQ Corporation is a joint venture between Ineos (31%), CCMP (58%), and PQ management (11%).
+PQ is a global producer of inorganic chemicals, catalysts, and engineered glass products.

-Most recently, Solvay and Ineos are to create a 50:50 joint venture which will see them combine their chlorvinyls sites in Europe.
-This joint venture will become the world's third largest producer of PVC.
+As of 2013, Solvay and Ineos were to create a 50:50 joint venture, which will see them combine their chlorvinyls sites in Europe.
+This joint venture will become the world's third-largest producer of polyvinyl chloride.

+INEOS acquired a company called Texas City Operations, on December 1, 2023 from its competitor, Eastman Chemical Company.
+This includes a 600kt acetic acid plant and all associated third party activities.